Cyzor/KeyJig/README.md

 - **Clipboard auto-detect** — the preview updates the moment an SVG lands on the clipboard, so switching to KeyJig from your drawing app is all it takes.
 - **Menu bar drop target** — drag artwork directly onto the KeyJig menu bar icon to load it without opening the main window.
 - **Drag-and-drop send** — drag the preview straight onto a Keynote slide.
+Hold **Option** or **Shift** to export a PDF instead of SVG.
 - **Place in Keynote** — drops the SVG onto the current Keynote slide directly, no manual paste needed.
 - **Pull Slide** — exports the current Keynote slide as a vector PDF.
 - **Extract Selection** — extracts only the selected Keynote objects as a clean vector PDF; non-contiguous selections work correctly.
-- **PDF/AI conversion** — converts PDF and Adobe Illustrator files to SVG via Inkscape when Keynote's native importer isn't enough.
+- **PDF/AI conversion** — converts PDF and Adobe Illustrator files to SVG natively, with Inkscape as a fallback for more complex files.
 - **File open** — load an SVG file directly.
 Support for additional vector formats may vary depending on system configuration.
 - **Multiple windows** — open independent viewer windows for side-by-side work.
 - **AppleScript** — multiple commands covering conversion, file import/export, and window control.